yashaskull/bma180_RPi/README.md

 7. Enable/disable sample skipping

 NOTE:
-The code is not complete and it is
+I plan to use this sensor for a seismic data acquisition system.
+The code is not complete and is in no way perfect.
+So feel free to use or not use it, make it better etc. I am just happy I am able to contribute to the opensource community :)